osuosl/presentation-devopsbootcamp/source/index.rst

 - Base infrastructure services for any organization

   - DNS, Email, web server, database servers, etc
-- Building a mock infrastructure for a mock company from top to bottom
 - Introduce configuration management
 - Content based from `CS312 Sysadmin class`_